awsdocs/aws-go-developer-guide/doc_source/ec2-example-security-groups.rst

 Initialize a session and create an EC2 service client.

 .. literalinclude:: example_code/ec2/ec2_describe_security_groups.go
+   :dedent: 4
    :lines: 42-47

 Obtain and print out the security group descriptions.
 You will explicity check for errors caused by an invalid group ID.

 .. literalinclude:: example_code/ec2/ec2_describe_security_groups.go
+   :dedent: 4
-   :lines: 50-69
+   :lines: 50-68

-The following utility function is used by this example.
+The following utility function is used by this example to display errors.

 .. literalinclude:: example_code/ec2/ec2_describe_security_groups.go
    :lines: 71-74